PetervandenDoel/Temperature-Logger/README.md

 # Temperature-Logger
 A project where a microcontroller is used to stream real time temperature data to a python script for display

-The microcontroller streams the data to python through SPI and the python script plots it in real time
+The microcontroller streams the data to python through SPI over a USB port and the python script plots it in real time

 Video Demo link